dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 # Debugging the Intune App SDK in Xcode

-Before manually testing your MAM-enabled app with Microsoft Intune, you can use `Settings.bundle` while in Xcode.
+Before manually testing your MAM-enabled app with Microsoft Intune, you can use a **Settings.bundle** file while in Xcode.
 This will allow you to set test policies without requiring a connection to Intune.
 To enable it:

-* Add a `Settings.bundle` by right-clicking on the top level folder in your project.
+* Add a Settings.bundle file by right-clicking on the top level folder in your project.
 Select "Add -> New File" from the menu.
 Select the “Settings Bundle” template found under "Resources" to add.

-* On debug builds only, copy the `MAMDebugSettings.plist` into `Settings.bundle`.
+* On debug builds only, copy the MAMDebugSettings.plist into Settings.bundle.

-* In Root.plist (which is in `Settings.bundle`), add a preference of "Type" Child Pane, "FileName" `MAMDebugSettings`.
+* In Root.plist (which is in Settings.bundle), add a preference with "Type" = Child Pane and "FileName" = MAMDebugSettings.

-* In `Settings -> Your-App-Name`, toggle “Enable Test Policies”.
+* In **Settings -> Your-App-Name**, turn on “Enable Test Policies."

 * Launch the app (either inside or outside of Xcode).

-* In `Settings -> Your-App-Name -> Enable Test Policies`, toggle a policy, e.g. "PIN."
+* In **Settings -> Your-App-Name -> Enable Test Policies**, turn on a policy, e.g. "PIN."

 * Launch the app (either inside or outside of Xcode).
 Verify that PIN works as expected.

 > [!NOTE]
-> You can now use `Settings -> Your-App-Name -> Enable Test Policies` to enable and toggle settings.
+> You can now use **Settings -> Your-App-Name -> Enable Test Policies** to enable and toggle settings.

 # Recommended iOS Best Practices